 Joel Karekezi’s The Mercy of the Jungle has made it to the AMAA (Africa Movie Academy Awards) to be held on October 26, in Lagos, Nigeria.

-The nomination was announced live on September 18 when the movie was nominated for seven of the twenty-seven categories.
+The nomination was announced live on September 18 when the movie was nominated for eight of the twenty-seven categories.

 This comes after the film won the Pan-African Film and Television Festival of Ouagadougou (FESPACO) earlier this year, in the category of Etalon d’Or de Yennenga, the main award.

-The categories this film was nominated for are; Award for Best Achievement in Production Design, Award for Best Achievement in Make-Up, Award For Best Achievement in Soundtrack, and Award For Best Achievement in Editing and Award for Best Film.
+The categories this film was nominated for are; Award for Best Achievement in Production Design, Award for Best Achievement in Make-Up, Award For Best Achievement in Soundtrack, Award For Best Achievement in Cinematography, Award For Best Acting in leading role, Award For Best Achievement in Editing, Award for Best Director and Award for Best Film.